Lu Chia-hung

 Lu Chia-hung (呂家弘; born 4 March 1997) is a Taiwanese badminton player who joined the national team since he was 12 years old.
 He competed at the 2014 Summer Youth Olympics.
 In 2015, Lu was crown as the boys' singles champion at the World Junior Championships.

 Personal information

-His brothers Lu Chia-pin and Jia Qian are also professional badminton players.
+His brother Lu Chia-pin and sister Jia Qian are also badminton players.